 The background check for program admission is complete through Validity Screening Solutions.
-Specific instructions will be provided for the completion of this requirement.
+The Office of Teacher Education will provide specific instructions for the completion of this requirement.

-All admission requirements listed above must be completed for candidates to be fully admitted to the MAT - Secondary program.
+All admission requirements listed above must be completed for candidates to be fully admitted to the MAT - Elementary program.
 Candidates must be fully admitted to the program by the time they have completed 12 credit hours in the program.
-If one is not fully admitted at this time, future enrollment will be placed on hold.
-This may lead to a delay in program completion.
+If one is not fully admitted at this time, future enrollment will be put on hold.
+It can lead to a delay in program completion.